52 Notable alumni of

 -

-Libor Michálek is a Czech economist, politician, and whistleblower.
-He led successful corruption cases against the Czech National Property Fund and the Environment Ministry as former employees of both.
-He was the first Pirate Party candidate to be elected to office in a national legislature.
-His senatorial term was 2012–2018.
+Libor Michálek is a Czech financial analyst, politician, and whistleblower.
+He led successful corruption cases against the Czech National Property Fund and the Czech Ministry of the Environment, as a former employee of both.
+Michálek was the member of the Czech Senate for Prague 2 from 2012 to 2018, representing the Pirate Party.
+He was the first Pirate Party candidate to be elected to national office.
+Michálek lost subsequent bids for re-election.

 -